fan2/mkdocs/docs/blog/posts/arm/arm-adr2ldr.md

         BL filter               ; execute one pass of filter
 ```

-The first two instructions load a known address (called an absolute address, since it doesn’t move if you relocate your code in memory) into registers `r0` and `r3`.
+The first two instructions load a known address (called an absolute address, since it doesn't move if you relocate your code in memory) into registers `r0` and `r3`.
 The third and fourth instructions are the pseudo-instruction `ADR`, which is particularly useful at loading addresses into a register.
 Why do it this way?
 Suppose that this section of code was to be used along with other blocks.
-You wouldn’t necessarily know exactly where your data starts once the two sections are assembled, so it’s easier to let the assembler **calculate** the addresses for you.
+You wouldn't necessarily know exactly where your data starts once the two sections are assembled, so it's easier to let the assembler **calculate** the addresses for you.
 As an example, if `image_data` actually started at address 0x8000 in memory, then this address gets moved into register `r1`, which we’ve renamed.
 However, if we change the code, move the image data, or add another block of code that we write later, then this address will change.
-By using `ADR`, we don’t have to worry about the address.
+By using `ADR`, we don't have to worry about the address.

-Let’s examine another example, this time to see how the `ADR` pseudo-instruction actually gets converted into real ARM instructions.
-Again, the code in this example doesn’t actually do anything except set up pointers, but it will serve to illustrate how `ADR` behaves.
+Let's examine another example, this time to see how the `ADR` pseudo-instruction actually gets converted into real ARM instructions.
+Again, the code in this example doesn't actually do anything except set up pointers, but it will serve to illustrate how `ADR` behaves.

 ```asm title="EXAMPLE 6.4" linenums="1"
         AREA    adrlabel,CODE,READONLY